fredhutchio/concepts_machine_learning/class1.md

 Welcome to Concepts in Machine Learning from fredhutch.io!
 This course is designed for researchers who are interested in machine learning, and assumes no prior programming or statistics experience.
 There are no prerequisites for this course.

-This course will introduce you to machine learning and give a broad overview of supervised and unsupervised machine learning methods.
-The goal of this course is to provide some conceptual background for our Machine Learning in R and Python series.
+This course will introduce you to machine learning and focus specifically on supervised and unsupervised machine learning methods.
 Further, researchers who complete this course should have an understanding of how machine learning can be applied in biology research.
+The goal of this course is to provide some conceptual background for our Intermediate R and Python courses in Machine Learning.

 By the end of this course you should be able to:

-* Identify how machine learning can be applied in biology research and form a problem statement.
+* Identify how machine learning can be applied in biology research.
-* Apply the concepts of exploratory data analysis, experimental design, and ethics machine learning.
+* Apply the concepts of exploratory data analysis, experimental design, and ethics in machine learning.
 * Recognize the four main paradigms of machine learning as supervised, unsupervised, semi-supervised, and reinforcement learning.
 * Differentiate between common approaches and methods for supervised and unsupervised machine learning.
 * Recognize and have a basic understanding of common approaches to supervised (regression, classification) and unsupervised (clustering, dimensionality reduction) machine learning.